code-souvenirs/needy-ghost-theme/README.md

 ###Author's Request:

 Link back to [Jsinh's blog page](http://blog.jsinh.in) or Github repository from your theme instance.
 Though it is not complusory nor I will run after you with flame sticks and pitchfork.

 ---

+###Issues and bugs:

+Thank you for forking, starring and pulling request for this repository.
+No not hesitate to connect with me and poke for any queries, issues you face or observed or have better suggestions or better way to do somethings I have done.

+You can find all possible way to connect with me at my [blog](http://blog.jsinh.in) (ref. footer)

+---